ronami/HypeScript/README.md

 type Errors = TypeCheck<`

 function foo(name: number) {
-  return name
+  return name;
 }

-foo('not a number')
+foo('not a number');

 `>;

-// Errors is now equal to the following type: type Expected = ["Line 7: Argument of type 'string' is not assignable to parameter of type 'number'."];
+// Errors is now equal to the following type: type Expected = [
+  "Line 7: Argument of type 'string' is not assignable to parameter of type 'number'."
+];
 ```

-The implementation includes a tokenizer, parser, and a type-checker and includes comments explaining how everything works.

 *☝ Please note that this project is meant to be used for fun and learning purposes and not for practical use.*